adityas1297/sysadmin-test/Docker.md

 What did I learn -
 1. Difference between containers and Virtual machines.
 2. Docker commands like RUN, CMD, EXPOSE, WORKDIR.
+3. How a small container can be used for developing an app.

 Resources -
 1. https://docs.docker.com/get-started/